-The ancient silver mining town of Kutna Hora is one of the Czech Republic’s most popular destinations.
+The ancient silver mining town of Kutna Hora is one of the country’s most popular destinations.
 Only an hour from Prague, it makes a great day trip and an even better destination in its own right.
+Though it doesn’t hurt that the Sedlec Ossuary bone church is right next door.

 One day in Kutna Hora